joelove/martian-robots/README.md

 # Martian Robots

-##### A lightweight CLI to control a martian robot hoarde, built using Node.js and TypeScript.
+##### A lightweight CLI to control a martian robot horde, built using Node.js and TypeScript

 ---